The Legacy of Authoritarianism in a Democracy: Introduction

-This paper also contributes to the literature on the Indian political economy and the evolution of political parties in India.
+Finally, this paper also contributes to the literature on the Indian political economy and the evolution of political parties in India.
 For a long period, beginning from its independence in 1947, a single major party governed India.
 However, since the late 1970s, it has transitioned from single-party dominance to multiparty competition, particularly, coalition governments, with the formation of several regional parties.
-I contribute to the literature on change in the party structure \citep{chhibber_ideology_2018, dasgupta_technological_2018, ziegfeld_coalition_2012}, political cleavages \citep{banerjee_growing_2019}, and the evolution and popularity of the populist party in India \citep{kenny2017populism, suryanarayan_when_2019}.
-I present evidence that the state of emergency rule between 1975 and 1977 as a shock to Indian democracy has had a profound impact on Indian political economy and the evolution of political parties in India.
+I contribute to the literature on change in the party structure \citep{chhibber1998party, chhibber_ideology_2018, dasgupta_technological_2018, ziegfeld_coalition_2012}, political cleavages \citep{banerjee_growing_2019}, and the evolution and popularity of the populist party in India \citep{kenny2017populism, suryanarayan_when_2019}.
+I present evidence that the authoritarian rule between 1975 and 1977 as a shock to Indian democracy has had a profound impact on Indian political economy.
 Additionally, the legacy of this brief period of authoritarian rule persists today.

 The remainder of the paper is organized as follows.
 The next section provides the historical context.
 Section 3 describes the data used in the analysis and its sources.
 Section 4 discusses my empirical strategy to identify the causal effect.
 Section 5 presents some stylized facts and the main results.
 Section 6 explores the mechanisms.
 Section 7 examines the present-day consequences on confidence in politicians, and Section 8 concludes.
 The online Appendix provides additional robustness checks and results.